Admitted Students: Class of 2021

 5. Apply for financial aid

-Please note that the tuition for the 2018/2019 school year will be set in mid-February of 2018.
-Applications for financial aid will begin to be reviewed after that date.
-Our financial aid office will begin generating award letters during the first week of March.
+Tuition for the 2018/2019 school year has been set as of March 15, 2018.
+Applications for financial aid are now beginning to be reviewed.
+Our financial aid office will begin generating award letters in late March.

 6. Register for student housing by visiting the Stanford Housing Office website.